howehh/SteamBot/README.md

-# SteamSpammer
+# SteamBot
-A bot to automate spamming a steam friend
+Be a bot

-This program will log onto your steam account and spam a desired user with messages from a given pastebin.
-These messages can be image links (preferably hosted on gyazo as they are confirmed to show up in messages).
+This program will log onto your steam account and automate different things

-# Use responsibly, this is intended to ward off annoying friends who won't stop messaging you

 1. Install node.js
 2. `npm install` to install node modules
-3. Edit config.json with steam account name, password, the pastebin containing all the messages, and the steam ID of the user to spam
+3. Edit config.json with steam account name, password
 4. Run the bot with `node index.js`

 To update the bot with more messages, update the pastebin and restart bot.